Michael Price, Evercore Partners, explains why he believes the tech sector is primed for larger buyouts than seen in recent years.

-CNBC's David Faber reports the latest details in the battle for Dell.
+CNBC's David Faber reports the latest details on Dell's leveraged buyout attempt.

 In a wide-ranging conversation, Steve Schwarzman, Blackstone Group chairman & CEO, discusses his company's pledge to support innovation and weighs in on Dell's LBO, the private equity space, and the outlook on the market.